webplantmedia/.vim/README.md

 $ mv ~/.vim ~/.vim.old
 ```

-Clone this repo into your home directory.
+Clone this repository and all submodules into your home directory.

 ```
 git clone --recursive https://github.com/webplantmedia/.vim.git ~/.vim